sachin87/week-of-month/README.md

 ```ruby
 WeekOfMonth.configuration.monday_active = true
 ```
-This will make all methods of "week of month" works with Monday for the week start
+This will do all manipulations considering monday as first day of week.

 ## Usage